onera/Cassiopee/Post/doc/source/Post_IBM.rst

 IBM: Immersed boundary method specific post-processing
 =======================================================

-Specific post-processing for immersed boundaries.
+Specific post-processing for immersed boundaries (IB).

 These functions work with a solution tree "t", a geometry tree "tb", and/or a connectivity tree "tc".